-With Lürssen’s 85 metre superyacht Solandge, every bit makes sure you are having a good time, every element is about living life to the fullest.
+Some yachts are genteel, some cutting edge, some yachts are minimalist, some are exuberant, and each with the ambience that label implies.
+With the 85 metre Lürssen Solandge, every inch wants to make sure you are having a good time, every element is about living life to the fullest.
 And it’s not by accident.

-Solandge, says Richard Masters, the yacht’s project and operations manager, had a long design incubation.
+Solandge, says Richard Masters, the yacht’s project manager, had a long design incubation.
 ‘The owners had another, smaller Lürssen that they bought on the brokerage market and refitted,’ Masters says.
 ‘They knew they wanted to build their own yacht at Lürssen, so in 2007 signed a contract for a slot that wouldn’t even become available until 2010, which gave them a tremendous amount of time to refine their ideas.
 They looked at a great many yachts in the meantime, while a special team was assembled to help the shipyard implement the owners’ plans.’

+Solandge is nearly 20 metres longer and one metre wider than her predecessor, and offers one more guest cabin – a full-beam VIP.
+Her technology is also a cut above.
 Along with design details and an insistence on the comfort of everyone aboard, sound and vibration engineering were two hot-button issues.
 Decibel levels were part of the construction contract, although Masters says the yard exceeded the requirement by 20 per cent in some places.

 Delivered in 2013, Solandge is based on a modern 80 metre hull and engineering platform similar to that of Lürssen superyacht Phoenix2, superyacht Ace and Quattroelle, ‘The yard’s record keeping is exceptional; if they find something they think is an improvement, whether is it a material or a process, they just adopt it.’
 The folding and lowering stern stairs, an adaptation of those developed for use on Lürssen’s 88m superyacht Quattroelle, launched in 2012, are a good example.

 All custom yachts by definition present an owner’s vision.
 With a yacht beyond 60 metres LOA, even a bit of tentativeness translates to a great deal of cautious, repetitive conservatism or worse, confusion that goes beyond eclecticism.
 Solandge is innocent on both counts.
 Both Masters and the yacht’s interior designer, Eileen Rodriguez, begin their description of the yacht and her build process with the phrase, ‘The owner had a vision.’
 That would seem to be an understatement.
-So would the designer’s comment, ‘They like bright colour.’
+And so would the designer’s comment, ‘They like bright colour.’

 Espen Øino was asked to create a profile design based on the owners’ experience with the previous vessel.
 This included all guest suites on the main deck along with a rather grand saloon area and an owners’ deck above.
 During the design period, however, Øino says it became clear that they were prepared to push boundaries and explore more innovative exterior forms.